Encephalitis in Dogs

 Finding a Treatment

+Encephalitis is a serious condition.
 Our goal is to give pets with encephalitis the best chance at a longer life.
 We use medications to treat the inflammation and overactive immune system.
-In addition, we will discuss with you in depth the various options for treatment if we diagnose your pet with encephalitis.
+Many dogs do very well with medications, while some will have relapses and need medications for an extended period of time, and others will not respond to medication at all.
+We will discuss the various options for treatment and prognosis with you in depth if we diagnose your pet with encephalitis.